 - Exploring Closure Sustainability: The World Bank’s 2018 report Managing Coal Mine Closure: Achieving a Just Transition for All featured lessons learned from 11 former World Bank investment projects on coal sector transition alongside new evidence from China, Netherlands, the UK, and the US.
-The program developed a comprehensive set of good practice technical standards on global coal mine closure published as part of the LURA Tool.
+The program is now finalizing a comprehensive set of good practice technical standards on global coal mine closure.
 These standards aim to serve as a guide to the planning and implementation of sustainable closure projects.

 - Ukraine-Poland Twinning: The program also designed twinning knowledge-sharing activities between the Polish and Ukrainian coal regions featuring a virtual study tour.
 Formal training sessions are delivered via the Coal Regions in Transition Learning Academy, led by the College of Europe and the World Bank, with support from the European Commission.

 - Retirement and Repurposing in South Africa: South Africa is the largest producer of coal in Africa and one of the largest coal producers in the world.
 Its state power utility produces 95 percent of the nation’s electricity, the bulk of this coming from coal-fired capacity.
-ESMAP supporting technical studies to facilitate the closure and repurposing of four power plants.
+ESMAP mobilized US$ 5 million to support the closure and repurposing of four plants.

 - Coal Plant Repurposing Report: In August 2021, the program published a report entitled Coal Plant Repurposing for Ageing Coal Fleets in Developing Countries.
 This report presents a detailed cost-benefit framework for examining the value proposition of repurposing coal plants for three applications: solar energy generation, battery energy storage, and synchronous condenser, which produces fast reactive power essential for maintaining system security.
 In addition, the report applies the rationale to a representative 1,000-megawatt (MW) coal plant in India, finding a solid economic rationale for repurposing.